 Working with large and complex Excel workbooks, especially when entering large amounts of data, no one is protected from accidental changes in formulas, formats, and other spreadsheet elements.
 But you can protect yourself from too much work on finding and eliminating such errors by protecting the individual spreadsheet elements.

 You can significantly reduce the number of errors in data entry in Excel by protecting changes of specific spreadsheets (worksheets) and cells.

 Sometimes it is necessary to compare two Excel worksheets.
 E.g., compare balance sheets for different periods of time.
-You can do it by comparing worksheets side by side in two automatically linked windows.
+You can do it by comparing spreadsheets side by side in two automatically linked windows.

-Color code is a perfect way to identify content and draw an attention to it.
-In Excel you can easily change colors of one or more spreadsheet tabs.
+Color code is a perfect way to identify content and draw any attention to it.
+In Excel, you can easily change the colors of one or more spreadsheet tabs.

 You can use Excel's AutoCorrect feature to create shortcuts for commonly used words or phrases.